Wollongong - East

 Wollongong - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wollongong - East's population was around 18,110 as of Aug 2025.
-This reflected an increase of 2,090 people since the 2021 Census, which reported a population of 16,020.
-The change was inferred from ABS data showing an estimated resident population of 17,789 in June 2024 and an additional 701 validated new addresses since the Census date.
-This resulted in a population density ratio of 3,292 persons per square kilometer, placing Wollongong - East in the upper quartile nationally.
-The area's growth rate of 13.0% since the 2021 census exceeded the SA3 area (3.9%) and non-metro areas, marking it as a regional growth leader.
-Overseas migration contributed approximately 82.3% of overall population gains during recent periods, with other drivers also being positive factors.
+Wollongong - East's population was approximately 18,201 as of November 2025.
+From the 2021 Census, which reported a population of 16,020 people, there has been an increase of 2,181 people (13.6%).
+This growth is inferred from the estimated resident population of 17,789 in June 2024 and an additional 749 validated new addresses since the Census date.
+The population density ratio was 3,309 persons per square kilometer, placing Wollongong - East in the upper quartile relative to national locations assessed by AreaSearch.
+Its growth of 13.6% since the 2021 census exceeded that of the SA3 area (4.0%) and the non-metro area, making it a growth leader in the region.
+Overseas migration contributed approximately 82.3% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 using 2021 as the base year are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, exceptional growth is predicted over this period, with Wollongong - East expected to grow by 14,482 persons to 2041 based on the latest population numbers, representing an increase of 78.2% in total over the 17 years.
+Based on projected demographic shifts, Wollongong - East is predicted to grow exceptionally over the period, placing it in the top 10 percent of Australian non-metropolitan areas.
+By 2041, the area is expected to grow by 14,482 persons, an increase of 77.3% in total over the 17 years.

 Frequently Asked Questions - Population